How Much Do Google Ads Cost in 2025?

 However, you can lower your Google AdWords CPC if you understand the two key factors influencing it.

-Google uses two factors to define the cost of your campaigns:
+Google uses two main factors to define the cost of your campaigns:

 Suppose you’re a locksmith in Bristol, targeting a broad keyword like “locksmiths U.K.”